shadowfaxthewhitehorse/powerbivizs/README.md

 # powerbivizs
 #

-This repository has the visualizations created using Power BI.
+This repository has the visualizations created using Power BI as well as other visualization tools.

 Example visualizations